PSLmodels/Tax-Calculator/TESTING.md

 PUF file and want to execute the tests that require the `puf.csv` file, contact the core development team to discuss your options.

+If you have access to the Tax-Calculator `puf.csv` file, you should have access to the private GitHub repository `taxpuf`, from which updates of the `puf.csv` are distributed.
+When you receive a private email announcing a new version of the `puf.csv` file, be sure to execute a `conda update ... taxpuf` command (as described in the `taxpuf` repository's README file) before executing the tests described below.

 **NO PUF.CSV**: If you do not have access to the `puf.csv` file, run the first-phase of testing as follows at the command prompt in the tax-calculator directory at the top of the repository directory tree: